OlsonZacheryFS/pewpew/guide/src/config/endpoints-section.md

   A new group of aggregated stats will be created for every status code returned by the endpoint.

-  > TODO: do these tags need to be inserted in the config, or does the library add them?

   All endpoints have the following implicitly defined tags:

   | Name | Description |